urunc-dev/urunc-release-test/docs/tutorials/existing-container-linux.md

 booting a full Linux virtual machine, a proper rootfs must be provided.
 There are three main ways to do this:

-1. Using directly the rootfs of the container's image (requires devmapper).
+1. Using directly the rootfs of the container's image (requires devmapper or 9pfs).
 2. Creating a block image out of a container's image rootfs.
 3. Creating a initrd.

 ### Using directly the container's rootfs

 The simplest way to boot an existing container with a Linux kernel on `urunc` is to reuse the container’s rootfs.
-However, since `urunc` does not yet support shared filesystems between host and guest, this method currently requires using devmapper as the snapshotter.
-In that way, containerd's devmapper snapshotter will create a block image out of the container's rootfs and `urunc` can easily attach this block image to the VM.
+This is possible either through shared-fs between the host and the Linux VM or by using devmapper as the snapshotter.
+In the latter case containerd's devmapper snapshotter will create a snapshot of the container;s image in the form of a block image and `urunc` can then directly attach this block image to the VM.

 To set up devmapper as a snapshotter please refer to the [installation guide](../installation#setup-thinpool-devmapper).